Ideal Poisson-Voronoi tessellations on hyperbolic spaces: Introduction

 \section{Introduction}

+Voronoi diagrams go back to Descartes.
+Their uses span the sciences, social sciences, and engineering.
 Poisson--Voronoi tessellations are ubiquitous objects in stochastic geometry~{\cite[Chapter 4]{Moller1994}}.
-They have been used to model real-world networks~{\cite{baccelli2010stochastic}} and have also been studied for their purely theoretical properties and their intrinsic beauty.
-Motivated by the recent works \cite{bhupatiraju,BudzinskiCurienPetri} {and by related work on Poisson--Voronoi percolation in the hyperbolic plane~\cite{hansen2021poisson}}, we study Poisson--Voronoi tessellations in the limit when their intensity tends to $0$ as a limiting tessellation.
+They have been used to model real-world networks (see~\cite[Section 19.3.2]{baccelli2010stochastic} for an introduction and \cite{bb6} for a concrete application) and have also been studied for their purely theoretical properties and their intrinsic beauty.
+The recent works \cite{bhupatiraju,BudzinskiCurienPetri} independently study properties of Poisson--Voronoi tessellations in hyperbolic space in the limit when the intensity of their nuclei tends to 0.
+Both these works also mention without proof the existence of a limiting tessellation.
+Here, we prove existence of this limit and study its fundamental properties.
+The existence of a nontrivial limit is surprising when one's intuition is grounded in Euclidean space.